SkylineCommunications/dataminer-docs/user-guide/part_2/views/View_cards.md

 On this page, you can add, view and edit extensive annotations to the view.
 With the pencil icon on this page, you can open an HTML editor that allows you to add text, hyperlinks, pictures, etc. to the annotations.
 There is also an icon that can be used to print the annotations, and an icon to refresh the annotations page.

 > [!NOTE]
 > From DataMiner 10.2.0/10.1.12 onwards, annotations are no longer available by default in new DataMiner installations.
 To enable them, set the soft-launch option *LegacyAnnotations* to true.
-See *[soft-launch options](https://community.dataminer.services/documentation/soft-launch-options/)*.
+See [soft-launch options](https://community.dataminer.services/documentation/soft-launch-options/).
 >